|Available teaching periods||Delivery mode||Location|

 Special assessment requirements

-Students who attempt all the compulsory assessment items, amass at least 50 percent of marks overall, and at least 40 percent of the marks in the final exam will pass this unit.
+Students who attempt all the compulsory assessment items, amass at least 50 percent of marks overall.

 You are strongly encouraged to participate in all activities.
 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.